11.1 Mission

 OCPD conducts four mandatory sessions for first year students:

-1. Required Session 1: Introduction to OCPD, Self-Assessment, and Job Search Strategies (to be held multiple times during September and October);
+- Required Session 1: Introduction to OCPD and Job Search Strategies (Fall semester);

 11.3.3 Other Programming / Events

 OCPD hosts a variety of additional information-based, skills-development, and networking programs throughout the academic year.
-OCPD will hold workshops on networking, judicial clerkships, bar applications, and honors and fellowship programs, to name a few.
-Finally, the office will organize trips to various cities, including Madison, Milwaukee, Minneapolis-St. Paul, Chicago, New York, Washington D.C., and mid-market cities in Wisconsin.
+OCPD will hold workshops on networking, judicial clerkships, the bar exam, and honors and fellowship programs, to name a few.
+Finally, the office organizes trips to select cities outside of Madison.
 These trips include information sessions and networking events and allow students to engage with practicing attorneys.

 11.4 Individual Counseling

-OCPD staff are all professionals with varying backgrounds in law practice and higher education who believe in a holistic approach to counseling.
+As a student, you will be assigned an OCPD advisor to serve as a point person to prepare you for your job search.
+OCPD staff are all professionals with varying backgrounds in law practice who believe in a holistic approach to counseling.
 Each advisor is available by appointment to help students with resumes, cover letters, interviewing skills, job search strategies, connections with alumni in cities across the United States, and a wide range of other services.
-During your first counseling session, you will talk over your intake form, submitted in advance of the meeting, which outlines your career goals and interest areas.
-In addition, you will have an opportunity to begin to develop your own personal job search strategy and learn about some of the best resources for advancing that plan.
-This first intake meeting is intended to ensure that OCPD staff have a clear idea of your career goals and aspirations.
+During your 1L intake appointment, you will talk over your career goals and interest areas.
+In addition, you will have an opportunity to develop your own personal job search strategy and learn about some of the best resources for advancing that plan.
+This first intake meeting is intended to ensure your OCPD advisor meets you to learn about your career goals and aspirations.
 You will receive instructions via email on how to schedule this appointment.
+After your initial intake meeting, you are highly encouraged to make acounseling meetings with your advisor throughout your job search.

 11.5 Symplicity

-OCPD maintains a password-protected, searchable job database through a software program called Symplicity.
-The Symplicity job bank includes all current job openings submitted to OCPD by employers, including opportunities derived through OCPD outreach conducted to generate new listings.
-Symplicity contains listings of both part-time and full-time jobs, summer positions, and occasionally, research assistant positions.
+The most widely used aspect of Symplicity is its job search functionality.
+OCPD maintains password-protected access to this searchable job database with the most up-to-date employment opportunities available.
+The Symplicity job bank includes all current job openings submitted to OCPD by employers as well as opportunities derived through OCPD outreach.
+Symplicity contains a variety of postings ranging from part-time and full-time jobs, summer positions, and externships that tailor to your career preferences.

-In addition to providing a database to access and apply for jobs, Symplicity is the multi-dimensional resource you should use for on-campus interviews (outlined below in 11.6), storing your application documents, and signing up for OCPD events, workshops (including those covered above), and counseling appointments.
+In addition to providing a database to access and apply for jobs, Symplicity is the multi-dimensional resource you should use for on-campus interviews (outlined below in 11.6), storing your application documents, signing up for OCPD events (workshops, networking events, professional panels, etc.), and scheduling counseling appointments.
 Symplicity also houses Alumni Network Connect, a resource for identifying alumni willing to provide advice and guidance to students and recent grads.
-First-year students will receive a Symplicity username and password that will allow access soon after submitting a signed Statement of Professional Obligations.
+First-year students receive a Symplicity username and password that will allow access soon after submitting a signed Statement of Professional Obligations.

 11.6 Resources